Voxel Physics Engine

 Inspiration

-For a school project we had make a custom engine feature.
-So I wanted to work on a physics project because it has always been interesting to me.
-I also wanted to try something different than the norm, so I remembered Teardown which has voxel physics with destruction, and I really wanted to recreate it.
-Altough it didn’t really seem reasonable to get a result close to the physics in Teardown, I still wanted to see how close I could get.
+For a school project we had to make a custom engine feature.
+I wanted to work on a physics project because it has always been interesting to me.
+I also wanted to try something different than the norm, so I remembered Teardown, which has voxel physics with destruction, and I really wanted to recreate it.
+Although it didn’t really seem reasonable to get a result close to the physics in Teardown, I still wanted to see how close I could get.
 So I started this project with the goal of making 3D box physics, so no interesting shapes, just boxes.
-Then I worked on this project for a bit more than half a year.
-And ended up with result I’m very happy with.
+I worked on this project for a bit more than half a year, and ended up with a result I’m very happy with.

 Physics

-When I started this project I already had the goal in mind of creating voxel physics, but because it was my first 3D physics project I started out by working on 3D physics with OBB’s (Oriented Bounding Boxes).
-This step was crucial for me to find out more about different types of collision detection and resolution methods.
+When I started this project, I already had the goal in mind of creating voxel physics, but because it was my first 3D physics project I started out by working on 3D physics with OBBs (Oriented Bounding Boxes).
+This step was crucial for me to learn more about different types of collision detection and resolution methods.
 I started off using a Direct Impulse Resolution method, but I could not get a stable simulation.
 That was until I found out about Sequential Impulses.
-Because of Box2D and their excelent documentation, and some other sources I was able to quickly implement Sequential Impulses for my OBB’s.
+Thanks to Box2D and their excellent documentation, and some other sources, I was able to quickly implement Sequential Impulses for my OBBs.

-After getting physics in an acceptable state for OBB’s I change the collision detection and contact generation to support voxel objects.
-The OBB’s are still used for the early out, but not for creating contacts.
+After getting physics in an acceptable state for OBBs, I changed the collision detection and contact generation to support voxel objects.
+The OBBs are still used for the early out, but not for creating contacts.
 The contacts are generated per voxel.
-It didn’t take me a long time to implement this, but using a brute force approach has horible performance and has a few other differences.
-Another new issue that was introduced was mulitple voxels penetration which I solved by storing an 5 bit lookup number for the normal so it would not get inverted, the other 3 bits where used to determine what type of voxel it was, which is used to reduce the number of voxel to voxel checks.
+It didn’t take me long to implement this, but using a brute force approach has horrible performance and a few other issues.
+Another new problem that was introduced was multiple voxel penetration, which I solved by storing a 5-bit lookup number for the normal so it would not get inverted.
+The other 3 bits were used to determine what type of voxel it was, which helps reduce the number of voxel-to-voxel checks.
 So the voxel physics data is only 1 byte per voxel.

-So with some optimizations which include: basic sleep states, SAT early out, only checking overlapping areas and voxel types.
-My proof of concept looked like this.
+With some optimizations, which include basic sleep states, SAT early out, and only checking overlapping areas and voxel types, my proof of concept looked like this.

 Kudzu

-Because of the succes of my voxel physics proof of concept we got the chance to work on the chance to build a game engine from my project.
+Because of the success of my voxel physics proof of concept, we got the chance to build a game engine from my project.
 So the Kudzu engine was created.
-This was a group project with multiple engine, tools, graphics and gameplay programmers.
+This was a group project with multiple engine, tools, graphics, and gameplay programmers.
 We worked with a total of 7 people on this engine.
-I continued to add features and performance optimizations to my physics, while integrating it into Kudzu.
-These features include collision layers, triggers, callbacks, scripting interface and destruction.
+I continued to add features and performance optimizations to my physics while integrating it into Kudzu.
+These features include collision layers, triggers, callbacks, scripting interface, and destruction.
 Later in the project I also helped with creating the demo game.

 Destruction

-Part of my responsibilities for kudzu was making functional realtime destruction.
-With the inspiration being Teardown again.
-For getting the destruction working a few things needed to happen.
-I had to find if and where objects seperate when a voxel is destroyed, create a new object for each seperate piece, and recalculate the physics data for each given piece.
-Seperating the objects, and recalulating the physics data was pretty simple.
-But effectively and quickly finding where voxel objects seperate was quite difficult.
-I did this by doing a floodfill over the whole object over multiple frames.
-This works well because you can define how much performance you want to put in the destruction at the cost of the object having a delay reaction to the destruction.
-For most objects this is unnoticable (it only takes 1 to 3 frames), but this approach doesn’t scale linearly in complexity.
-For objects that are for example 256^3 it can take a noticable amount of time (20 to 40 frames).
-This can still be improved alot, but the current aproach works functionally.
+Part of my responsibilities for Kudzu was making functional real-time destruction, with the inspiration being Teardown again.
+To get the destruction working, a few things needed to happen.
+I had to find if and where objects separate when a voxel is destroyed, create a new object for each separate piece, and recalculate the physics data for each given piece.
+Separating the objects and recalculating the physics data was pretty simple, but effectively and quickly finding where voxel objects separate was quite difficult.
+I did this by doing a flood fill over the whole object across multiple frames.
+This works well because you can define how much performance you want to put into destruction, at the cost of the object having a delayed reaction.
+For most objects this is unnoticeable (it only takes 1 to 3 frames), but this approach doesn’t scale linearly.
+For objects that are, for example, 256^3 in size, it can take a noticeable amount of time (20 to 40 frames).
+This can still be improved a lot, but the current approach works functionally.